Building a strong, distinctive & unified co-operative sector in the South West

 The latest figures indicate there are about 600 enterprises, employing 13,500 workers.
 They offer goods and services in arts and design, IT, sports and leisure, catering, housing and education, recycling and waste collection and many more areas.

 This site explains what makes co-ops and mutuals different from other businesses - or even other social enterprises.
 You can read or download our leaflet on the co-operative economy in the South West (PDF) for further information - you'll probably be surprised at the strength, breadth and influence of the co-operative sector.
 You can locate individual co-operatives in the South West and what they have to offer you, and read our latest newsletter on-line (PDF).
-Most of all, if you are a co-operative, USE THIS SITE to ask us to post details of your events, courses, special offers and promotions - or get in touch and find out how else you can get involved!
+Please get in touch and find out how you can get involved!

 What is the Future for the co-operative sector?